 Innovation In Music 2021 Conference Call & Chapters for Routledge Book

 Call For Papers

-Innovation in Music 2020 will be held at the Royal College of Music, Stockholm, Sweden on 03 - 05 December 2020.
-A Routledge conference proceedings book will be published in 2021.
+Innovation in Music 2021 will be held at the Royal College of Music, Stockholm, Sweden new dates to be announces (2020 conference was postponed due to coronavirus).
+A Routledge conference proceedings book will be published in 2022.